norbertherbert/abeeway-3rdPtyNS/README.md

    * **A test application server**
      _We will explain how to build your own application server based on [Node-RED][node-red]_

-These components are also presented on Figure 1 below:
+These components are also presented on Figure 1 below.
+Blue color represents components from Actility and Abeeway, orange color represents componets that we plan to develop ourselves and white components are from 3rd parties.

 ![Fig01](Fig01.png)
+_Figure 1. - The components of the planned test environment_

 We will explain and present example code on how to integrate the above-listed components with the following network servers: